Learning Equilibria of Games via Payoff Queries: Related work

-Finally, Alon et al.~\cite{AEFT11} consider payoff-query algorithms for finding the costs of paths in graphs.
-The consider {\em weight discovery protocols} where the aim is to determine the costs of edges, and {\em shortest path discovery protocols} where the aim is to find a shortest path.
-The latter objective is more similar to what we consider, since it can avoid the need to learn the entire payoff function; also a shortest path is an equilibrium strategy for the one-player case.
+Finally, \citet{AEFT11} consider payoff-query algorithms for finding the costs of paths in graphs.
+They consider {\em weight discovery protocols} where the aim is to determine the costs of edges, and {\em shortest path discovery protocols} where the aim is to find a shortest path.
+The latter objective is more similar to what we consider, since it can avoid the need to learn the entire payoff function; also a shortest path is an equilibrium strategy for the one-player case of a network congestion game.